Win treats at Resorts World Sentosa's football screening

 Q: Resorts World Sentosa is screening football matches from June 30, the start of the World Cup's knockout stage.
 True or False?

-Go to tnp.sg/rwsfootballfever, select the correct answer and key in your full name, e-mail and contact number by 11.59pm on June 27.
+Go to tnp.sg/rwsfootballfever, select the correct answer and key in your full name, e-mail and contact number by 11.59pm today.

 By taking part in this contest, you consent to share your data and to be contacted by the organisers in relation to the contest.